 Load Balance

 Measure phase current to panelboards with normal loads (lighting) operating at the time of acceptance.
 Adjust branch circuit connections as required to obtain the best balance of current between phases and record changes.
-The maximum imbalance shall not exceed [xx%].
+The maximum imbalance shall not exceed 20%.

 Measure phase voltages at loads and adjust transformer taps to within 2% or as approved by the Consultant of rated voltage of equipment.